If opting to make any changes to the API definitions, then before proceeding, generate the manifests like CRs or CRDs with

 To test out the controller, we can run it locally against the cluster.
 Before we do so, though, we’ll need to install our CRDs, as per the quick start.
 This will automatically update the YAML manifests using controller-tools, if needed:

 Now that we’ve installed our CRDs, we can run the controller against our cluster.
 This will use whatever credentials that we connect to the cluster with, so we don’t need to worry about RBAC just yet.

 In a separate terminal, run

-make run ENABLE_WEBHOOKS=false
+export ENABLE_WEBHOOKS=false make run

 You should see logs from the controller about starting up, but it won’t do anything just yet.

 At this point, we need a CronJob to test with.
 Let’s write a sample to